AjaxOdessa/atlassian/README.md

 # groovy
+# python
-Various groovy scripts for JIRA and other Atlassian products
+Various scripts for JIRA and other Atlassian products